yutannihilation/savvy/book/src/01_get_started.md

 ## Write your own function

-The most revolutionary point of `savvy::savvy_init()` is that it leaves the most important task to you; let's define a typical hello-world function for practice!
+The most revolutionary point of `savvy::savvy_init()` is that it kindly leaves the most important task to you; let's define a typical hello-world function for practice!

 ### Write some Rust code